gardener/documentation/website/documentation/getting-started/features/credential-rotation.md

 ![](./images/rotation-phases.png)

-Where possible, credentials rotation is implemented in phases.
 At the beginning, only the old set of credentials exists.
 By triggering the rotation, new credentials are created in phase 1 and both sets are valid.
 Now, all clients have to update and start using the new credentials.
 Only afterwards it is safe to trigger phase 2, which invalidates the old credentials.

 The shoot's status will always show the current status / phase of the rotation.

+For more information, see [Credentials Rotation for Shoot Clusters](https://gardener.cloud/docs/gardener/shoot_credentials_rotation/).

 ## User-Provided Credentials